Mena Suvari: 1995–1998: Early acting credits

-1999–2001: Breakthrough
+1999–2001: Breakthrough and award success

 Her breakthrough came in 1999, with significant roles in two highly successful films —the teen sex comedy American Pie and the drama American Beauty.
 In American Pie, she starred with Jason Biggs, Shannon Elizabeth, Chris Klein, and Natasha Lyonne, portraying a virgin and innocent choir girl named Heather.
 While critical response was mixed, the film was a commercial success, grossing $235 million worldwide.

 In American Beauty, directed by Sam Mendes and co-starring Kevin Spacey, Annette Bening, Wes Bentley and Thora Birch, Suvari took on the role of Angela Hayes, a vain teenage girl who becomes the object of infatuation of a man experiencing a midlife crisis.
 The New York Times described her character as "stimulus enough for [Spacey's character] to wake up out of a marriage-long coma and start considering life's livelier possibilities".
-The film received widespread critical acclaim, and was the recipient of the Academy Award for Best Picture.
+The film received widespread critical acclaim, and received the Academy Award for Best Picture.
 American Beauty made $356 million globally and earned Suvari a BAFTA Award nomination for Best Supporting Actress.
 Suvari and her American Beauty co-stars Wes Bentley and Thora Birch presented the 2000 Oscar for Best Documentary short subject.